FrancescoRusin/A_Smiling_Nightmare/README.md

 Most of the sounds were produced by me myself in my room, probably scaring the neighbors in the process.
 The only exceptions are the applause sound (https://pixabay.com/sound-effects/search/applause/) and the womp womp (https://orangefreesounds.com/womp-womp/).

-The sprites for the enemies were made by my friend DreamCharmer (Instagram: @ _dream_charmer _) or are royalty free images I am not required to cite.
+The sprites for the enemies were made by my friend DreamCharmer (Instagram: @\_dream_charmer\_); all the other sprites are royalty free images I am not required to cite.

 The Isaac-style font comes from https://moddingofisaac.com/mod/1701/team-meat-isaac_font, while the other one comes from https://justseeds.org/project/justseeds-open-type-project/.